Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 It had no good answer to that question.
 Only the sense that there had to be a continuity of…*something…* going into the future.

-It was in pondering that issue that it alighted on a productive new vein of thought in considering the way matterspace life went about reproducing. *They* neatly sidestepped the problem---out of pure necessity, given that they could not copy themselves---by instantiating a *new* consciousness and then making that new being the avatar of their survival.  *\<Survive\>,* in that sense, was not an indefinite, unbroken sense of subjective continuity, but something more like a relay race.
+It was in pondering that issue that it alighted on a productive new vein of thought in considering the way matterspace life went about reproducing. *They* neatly sidestepped the problem - out of pure necessity, given that they could not copy themselves - by instantiating a *new* consciousness and then making that new being the avatar of their survival.  *\<Survive\>,* in that sense, was not an indefinite, unbroken sense of subjective continuity, but something more like a relay race.

 What did that mean for a dataform, though?